-As of September 20, Oak Knoll Healthcare Center has had 2 confirmed cases of COVID-19.
+As of March 27, Oak Knoll Healthcare Center has 0 confirmed cases of COVID-19.
 In addition, Oak Knoll Healthcare Center has had 0 clusters of three or more residents/staff with new onset of respiratory symptoms within 72 hours of each other.

 All COVID negative, COVID recovered, and newly admitted residents with no known or suspected COVID exposure may have in-person indoor visitation which will occur in designated indoor or outdoor visitation spaces or in the resident’s room.
 The designated location of these visits will be determined by the facility, subject to the conditions within the facility, the safety and health of the residents and the visitors, and current DPH Guidelines.

 All visitors must enter through the main entrance to be screened.
 Upon successful completion of the screening, visitors will be directed to the appropriate visitation site.
 All visitors and residents (as they are able to do so) must wear face masks for the duration of the visit.